-- Thin-kerf blades are design to reduce the power needed to cut through thick, hard stock, which the do effectively.
+- Thin-kerf blades are designed to reduce the power needed to cut through thick, hard stock, which they do effectively.
 But be aware they they are more subject to vibration and deflection and so cut quality may suffer.

 - Blade diameter – Each saw is designed for a specific maximum blade size.
 Do not exceed this blade diameter.

 - Festool TS55 – 6-1/4″ (160mm) Max.